gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
         The Jira time tracking feature allows users to log the length of time spent working on issues.
-Jira administrators must have enabled this feature for this smart commit to work.
+Jira administrators must enable this feature for this smart commit to work.
     </div>
     </div>
 </div>

 ### \#\<transition-name\>

-This command works both in Jira Server/Cloud.
+This command works in both Jira Server and Cloud.

-The `#<transition-name>` command will move the Jira issue to a particular workflow state.
+The `#<transition-name>` command moves the Jira issue to a particular workflow state.

 <div class="bbb-callout bbb--alert">
     <div class="irow">